Aitana (mountain): Geography

-Aitana mountain range is spread over an area of 2,000 hectares, about ten miles from the Mediterranean coast.
+The Aitana mountain range is spread over an area of 2,000 hectares, about ten miles from the Mediterranean coast.
 Apart from Aitana, the highest peak that gives the name to the mountain system, other notable peaks are Penya Alta (1,506 m), Penya Catxa (1,467 m), El Mulero (1,308 m) and Alt del Carrascar (1,208 m).

-Aitana is also a common girls' name in the areas surrounding the mountain range.
-The summit has also been a mountain finish in la Vuelta a España a number of times.
-The Alto de Aitana is a 22.3 kilometer long grinder and has an average gradient of 6% and can also be compared with Mount Ventoux, though Ventoux is steeper.
+The summit has also been the location of the finish line in the annual multi-stage bicycle race Vuelta a España a number of times.
+The Alto de Aitana is a 22.3 kilometer-long grinding ascension with an average gradient of 6% and can also be compared with Mount Ventoux, though Ventoux is steeper.

-Ascending to the top of Aitana.
+Ascent

 There are some routes in order to climb the top.
-We can go there almost all the year round except of irregular snowy periods during Winter.
-One route is about 18 kilometers round trip.
+Visitors can go there almost year round except during irregular snowy periods during winter.
+One route is about 18 kilometers round-trip.

-We divide the route into three «stages»:
+The route is divided into three stages:

 Puerto Tudons - Font de l’Arbre.
-You can reach the font de l’Arbre by car from Confrides.
-They are 7 km on a narrow track.
+The font de l’Arbre can be reached by automobiles from Confrides.
+The route is 7 km on a narrow track.

 Font de l’arbre - Font de la Forata.
-You can get there from Benifato too.
+Can also be reached from Benifato.

-The most spectacular is the part: Font de Partagás - Pas de la rabossa - Summit of Aitana with the distance of 2 km.
-We start at 1040 meters high, with which we have almost 500 meters of unevenness.
-The path is perfectly signposted with trail markings and distance signs.
+The most spectacular part of the trail is the Font de Partagás - Pas de la rabossa - Summit of Aitana with a distance of 2 km.
+It starts at 1040 meters elevation, with almost 500 meters of uneven terrain.
+The path is well signposted with trail markings and distance signs.

 The first section of just over 4 kilometers begins on the CV-770 with a long climb of 2.5 km.
-To the right we have the walls of the Sierra de Aitana and to the left alternate pines, holm oaks, viewpoints with beautiful views of the valley with the towns of Alcolecha and Ares del Bosque and already abandoned terraces.
+To the right are the walls of the Sierra de Aitana and to the left are pines and holly oaks, with panoramic views of the valley and the towns of Alcolecha and Ares del Bosque, as well as abandoned terraces.

-A small descent will take us to our first stop: La Font de l’Arbre.
-Very interesting are the rests of rocky “snow reservoirs” used during centenaries to deliver ice cubes to the towns below.
+A short descent leads to first stop: La Font de l’Arbre.
+The remains of snow reservoirs constructed of rock that were used for centuries to provide blocks of ice to the towns below.

-La Font de l’Arbre is a recreational area with wooden tables, a barbecue and a source of fresh and crystalline water.
-A good place to refuel since its deciduous trees will give us shade in summer and let the sun pass in winter.
-We can also see some farmhouses and the refuge hostel.
+La Font de l’Arbre is a recreational area with wooden tables, a barbecue grill and a source of fresh and crystal clear water.
+This is a good place to rest since its deciduous trees provide shade in summer and let the sunlight through in winter.
+A few farmhouses and the refuge hostel can be seen from here.